Hip Joint Anatomy – Blood Nerve Supply, Function, Muscle

 • Posterior femoral cutaneous nerve Originates from nerve roots S1-S3 and passes through the greater sciatic foramen medial to the sciatic nerve.
 The posterior femoral cutaneous nerve provides sensory innervation to the posterior thigh and has no motor function.

-You Might Also Like Tibial Plateau Fractures: Causes, Symptoms And Treatment
+You Might Also Like Capillary Hemangioma - Causes, Symptoms, Treatment

 Blood Supply of Hip Joint